 If you feel like your relationship with your partner and your relationship with tech are competing, a simple solution could be to combine the two.

-“Using tech together can give both parties a greater sense of attachment, safety, or control,”say Reader’s Digest in Canada, which basically means you need to sync up your binge watches.
+This comes from Reader’s Digest in Canada, which basically means you need to sync up your binge watches.
 Don’t skip ahead to the next episode just because you can’t wait.
 Don’t be that guy.
 Nobody likes that guy.

 The wisdom of crowds